jpmckeown/pitch-sorted/tasks.md

 Inspiration:
 + Faraway tree montage
 + where is my collection HH pics?
-+ enlarge Frogger GIF display
+X+ enlarge Frogger GIF display
-+ in Move say considered turn based, gif 1983 game
+X+ in Move say considered turn based, gif 1983 game
 + pitch cover add video/GIF of level with all elements OR video of Hat transform sheep OR sheep trials

 Vision: